Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 ![alt text](img/gas_sensor.png)

-From the figure above we can see that almost all the gas sensors are identical.
-So while choosing right gas sensor you must remember which types of gas they can measure and which types of gas you need to measure.
-Thus you can select the appropriate gas sensor.
+From the figure above, we can see that almost all the gas sensors are identical.
+So while choosing the right gas sensor, you must remember which types of gas they can measure and which types of gas you need to measure.
+Thus, you can select the appropriate gas sensor.

  The following table  shows the list of different types of Gas Sensors and what gases they sense.